JaviSandoval94/web-scraping-challenge/README.md

  Four pictures of the Martian hemispheres were retrieved from this website.
  * [Mars Hemispheres Images](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars)

- ## Code explanation
+ ## Technical details
-An initial test for the scraping was made in the `mission_to_mars.ipynb` file.
-This code is replicated in the `scrape_mars.py` file, which is called from the Flask application contained in the `app.py` file to render the results in the `index.html` template.
-Please note that this project requires installation of MongoDB to save the srape results.
+Please note that this project requires installation of MongoDB and the creation of a database to save the srape results.
 Also make sure to install the [Splinter web driver](https://splinter.readthedocs.io/en/latest/drivers/chrome.html) and have the `chromedriver.exe` file in your working directory.